kontalk/tigase-kontalk/docs/local-server-howto.md

 * `NexmoSMSProvider` - uses [Nexmo](https://nexmo.com/) to manually send SMS messages and use the local database for storing verification PINs
 * `NexmoVerifyProvider` uses [Nexmo](https://nexmo.com/) verification API which can handle the whole verification workflow
 * `AndroidEmulatorProvider` - uses adb to send SMS messages to an Android emulator
+* `DummyProvider` - always accepts a verification code equal to the sender number configured

+Those names must be prefixed in configuration with the full package name `org.kontalk.xmppserver.registration.`.

 For providers backed by Nexmo, you need to configure two other additional parameters, namely `username` and `password` with Nexmo API key and API secret respectively.
 For Nexmo verification API provider, one more parameter called `brand` should have value "Kontalk" (it will appear in the verification SMS text):